samjulien/blog/_posts/2018-05-20-getting-started-with-the-new-webvr-api.markdown

 After the atuhentication process is fulfilled, you redirected your users to a page called `stage.html`.
 You will create your WebVR world in this page in no time.

-Notice that you made your `index.html` call Lock's `show` method to instantly display Auth0's login box when the page loads.
+Also notice that you made your `index.html` call Lock's `show` method to instantly display Auth0's login box when the page loads.

 ## Building the Scene

 Now to the main action.
-We are going to be building a 3D scene using a Skybox, add the user's name from the saved profile and make it rotate in space right before the user's eyes.
+You are going to build a 3D scene using a skybox, add users' name from the saved profile, and make it rotate in space right before the user's eyes.

-We will make this viewable using a Head Mounted Device like Google Cardboard.
+You will make this viewable using a Head Mounted Device like Google Cardboard or a simple web browser.
-Create another `html` file and name it `stage.html`.

 ### Getting the Required Libraries